RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 # UserAuth setup

-If you compiled with admin/moderator support and have your server running, this section will teach you how to set up the `.auth` file.
+If you're running a RoRNet 2.38/2.37 server (UserAuth support for 2.40 will come in the future) and have your server working, this section will teach you how to set up the `.auth` file.

 Open the `.auth` file in a text editor.
 It should look like this: